The Talent Management Process: A Definitive Guide for 2026

 • Attending an industry conference

-• Covering the tuition cost for your team members to take work-related classes at a local university
+• Covering the tuition cost for work-related classes at a local university

 • Asking each team member to give a presentation about their role and work